Automattic/gravatar-enhanced/readme.txt

 === Comment Engagement Tools ===
 Automatically remind commenters without avatars to create a Gravatar, increasing visual engagement on your blog.

+=== Comment Form Integration ===
+When the plugin is enabled we will show a Gravatar profile directly in the comment form, and allow the profile to be updated, so users can feel confident their details are correct, and the site shows richer comments.

 === WooCommerce Integration ===
 Enhance your WooCommerce store by displaying user Gravatar avatars on the My Account page.
 Customers can view and update their avatars directly from their account dashboard, improving personalization and user engagement.